Surrey | Interesting times ahead for Woking

 Woking parted company with former AFC Wimbledon midfielder Neal Ardley earlier this month.
 Since then, interim head coach Craig Ross has overseen a steady run of results, recording four wins, three draws and one defeat across eight matches.

-Ross will remain in charge for Tuesday’s meeting with Altrincham before Defoe formally takes over, with Woking currently sitting 11th in the table.
+Craig Ross remained in charge for the recent 1-1 with Altrincham before Defoe formally takes over, with Woking currently sitting 10th in the table.

 A brief look at Defoe's career in football

 Defoe retired from playing in 2022, with Sunderland the final stop in a 23-year professional career that began in the academies of Charlton Athletic and West Ham United.
-His career also included two spells at Tottenham Hotspur, as well as time with Portsmouth, Bournemouth, Toronto FC and Rangers.
+His career also included two spells at Tottenham Hotspur, as well as time with Portsmouth, Bournemouth, Toronto FC, Sunderland and Rangers.

 After two years working within the academy at Tottenham, during which he earned his Uefa A licence, Defoe left the club in the summer of 2024 to pursue a full-time managerial role.